 Marbella, on the Costa del Sol, is undoubtedly one of the most demanded Spanish destinations in the world.
 Beaches are very well-known due to the the glamour of their visitors, but we mustn’t forget that the city has many centuries of history and, before being a world tourist destination, this enchanting area was a typical Andalusian town.
-So, if you are staying in one of the hotels or plan to visit on your next vacation, we recommend you to learn more about this aspect of the city, especially the old quarter.
+So, if you are staying in one of the hotels or plan to visit on your next vacation, we recommend you to learn more about this aspect of the city, especially the old town.

 Marbella currently sits on a unique natural location, although it has suffered from mass construction over the last decades.
 At the foot of the Sierra Blanca, and facing one of the most beautiful bays of the peninsula, rises the fascinating old quarter, a typical urban layout of Andalusia with whitewashed walls and façades decorated with barred windows.
 This beautiful image is combined with orange trees and geraniums planted in every corner.